slocka/use-query-params-state/doc/API_REFERENCE.md

 }
 ```

-If you need to dynamically change your config base on your component props, you can also do it.
+*Note: If you need to dynamically change your config base on your component props, you can also do it.*

 ```js
 function MyComponent(props) {